aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 We recommend creating a Budget through AWS Cost Explorer to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.

-The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.
+The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US-West-2 (Oregon) Region for one month.

 | AWS service  | Dimensions | Monthly Cost [USD] |
 | ----------- | ------------ | ------------ |